-1. The Nominating Committee generates a list of individuals who they believe would be suitable candidates for the President-Elect role.
+1. The Nominating Committee generates a list of individuals who they believe would be suitable candidates for open officer positions.
 These candidates are then ranked on a selection of leadership criteria:

 - Clinical/translational researcher with solid understanding of basic science issues, or basic/translational researcher with solid understanding of clinical issues